Digital logging vs. flipchart

 1. Information remains within the crisis room

-2. You lose track of things.
+2. You lose track of the overall situation.

-3. The crisis team acts quickly.
+3. The crisis team operates rapidly.

-4. Because the logger is writing
+4. Because the logger is writing while standing

 While the rest of the crisis team is seated, the logger misses parts of the discussion.